Trevor Moore (ice hockey)

-Trevor Moore (born March 31, 1995) is an American professional ice hockey left winger for the Los Angeles Kings of the National Hockey League (NHL).
+Trevor Moore (born March 31, 1995) is an American professional ice hockey player who is a left winger for the Los Angeles Kings of the National Hockey League (NHL).
 While playing college ice hockey with the University of Denver, Moore was named to the NCAA Second All-American Team and NCHC Forward of the Year.
 Moore helped lead the American Hockey League (AHL)'s Toronto Marlies to their first Calder Cup in 2018.

 Playing career

 Moore grew up in Ventura County, California, where he played youth ice hockey for the Los Angeles Hockey Club.
 In high school he played with the Tri-City Storm, of the United States Hockey League, in Kearney, Nebraska.
 He then played three seasons with the University of Denver.
 In his freshman year, Moore was named to the NCHC All-Rookie Team.
 In his sophomore year, he was named to the NCAA Second All-American Team and NCHC Forward of the Year.

 After his junior season, Moore signed with the Toronto Maple Leafs as an undrafted free agent on July 26, 2016.
 He subsequently joined the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, for the 2016–17 season after attending the Leafs training camp.
 In Moore's second season with the Marlies, 2017–18, he helped them earn their first Calder Cup.